TZstatsADS/ads-spring2024-project1-Colin-chan1366/output/README.md

 - Time-related words suggest a focus on time management.
 - "College" and terms like "project"
 - and "goal" indicate the importance of setting and achieving goals (further exploration needed).
+# Other Brainstorming and optimizations in the future

+- Topic modeling, if we do not use the "cleaned_hm" that has been classified in the data set, can we try to use LDA, PLSA or other topic modeling models to build it.
+- Emotional scoring model outlier analysis, the degree of adaptation of more scoring models to our data points, such as discrete and continuous types.
+Whether the data is not clean or the model is not suitable remains to be verified.
+- Part 3: Data Mining + Semantic Expansion: How to improve the happiness of married and single people, with specific scenarios
+- Analysis of hierarchical clustering diagrams, associated with sensitivity analysis, recommendation systems